iot-lab/iot-lab.github.io/docs/boards/nrf52840-mdk.md

 group: boards
 ---

-The `nrf52840-mdk` open node corresponds to the [Makerdiary nRF52840-MDK](https://wiki.makerdiary.com/nrf52840-mdk/) board.
+The `nrf52840-mdk` board corresponds to the [Makerdiary nRF52840-MDK](https://wiki.makerdiary.com/nrf52840-mdk/) board.
 It runs on an nRF52840 ARM CortexM4 microcontroller from Nordic with BLE and 802.15.4 radio support.